flotiq/gatsby-starter-event-calendar/README.md

     It will add 5 events to your Flotiq account.

     _Note: You need to put your Read and write API key in `.env` for import to work.
 You don't need Event content type in your account.
 If you already have events with ids `event-1`, `event-2`, `event-3`, `event-4`, and `event-5` they will be overwritten._

+    _Note: Import data may contain events in the past.
+You should change them to future dates to see events on the page._

 1.  **Open the source code and start editing!**